robots-guy/Arduino_Python_programming_for_Robots/README.md

-These excercise are a part of E-book on : "Arduino + Python Programmming for Robots" Link to Book: To be updated
+These excercises are a part of E-book on : "Arduino + Python Programming for Robots" Link to Book: To be updated

 Description: